opengauss-mirror/docs/content/en/docs/Technicalwhitepaper/core-database-technologies.md

 2. Based on the ARMv8.1 architecture used by the Kunpeng chip, openGauss uses the LSE instruction set to implement efficient atomic operations, effectively improving the CPU usage, multi-thread synchronization performance, and XLog write performance.
 3. Based on the wider L3 cacheline provided by the Kunpeng chip, openGauss optimizes hotspot data access, effectively improving the cache access hit ratio, reducing the cache consistency maintenance overhead, and greatly improving the overall data access performance of the system.

+### High Concurrency of the Thread Pool<a name="en-us_concept_0283138983_section166741219583"></a>

+In the OLTP field, a database needs to process a large quantity of client connections.
+Therefore, the processing capability in high-concurrency scenarios is one of the important capabilities of the database.

+The simplest processing mode for external connections is the per-thread-per-connection mode, in which a user connection generates a thread.
+This mode features simple processing thanks to its architecture.
+However, in high-concurrency scenarios, there are too many threads, causing heavy workload in thread switchover and large conflict between the lightweight lock areas of the database.
+As a result, the performance \(throughput\) deteriorates sharply and the SLA of user performance cannot be met.

+Therefore, a thread resource pooling and reuse technology needs to be used to resolve this problem.
+The overall design idea of the thread pool technology is to pool thread resources and reuse them among different connections.
+After the system is started, a fixed number of working threads are started based on the current number of cores or user configuration.
+A working thread serves one or more connection sessions.
+In this way, the session and thread are decoupled.
+The number of worker threads is fixed.
+Therefore, frequent thread switchover does not occur in case of high concurrency.
+The database layer schedules and manages sessions.

+### Parallel Query<a name="section660434916519"></a>

+The Symmetric Multi-Processing \(SMP\) parallel technology of openGauss uses the multi-core CPU architecture of a computer to implement multi-thread parallel computing, fully using CPU resources to improve query performance.
+In complex query scenarios, a single query execution takes long time and the system concurrency is low.
+Therefore, the SMP parallel execution technology is used to implement operator-level parallel execution, which effectively reduces the query execution time and improves the query performance and resource utilization.
+The overall implementation of the SMP parallel technology is as follows: For query operators that can be executed in parallel, data is sliced, multiple working threads are started for computation, and then the results are summarized and returned to the frontend.
+The data interaction operator  **Stream**  is added to SMP parallel execution to implement data interaction between multiple working threads, ensuring the correctness of the query and completing the overall query.

+### Dynamic Build and Execution<a name="section1335965318515"></a>

+Based on the query execution plan tree, with the library functions provided by the LLVM, openGauss moves the process of determining the actual execution path from the executor phase to the execution initialization phase.
+In this way, problems such as function calling, logic condition branch determination, and a large amount of data reading that are related to the original query execution are avoided, to improve the query performance.

 ## High Scalability

 ### High Concurrency of the Thread Pool<a name="section9726165155614"></a>